STP Airways Flight Delay Compensation and Reimbursement for Cancelled Flights

 • Strikes (that are not caused by the airline’s crew).

-Moreover, if the airline could hypothetically have done something to avoid problems with the flight and failed to handle the situation, you might be entitled to compensation.
+In addition, if the airline could hypothetically have done something to avoid issues regarding the flight and failed to handle the situation, you might be entitled to compensation.

 Which Flights are Covered by EU 261/2004?

-European Union Regulation 261 covers all flights departing from European Union airports.
-It also covers flights arriving in the EU if the airline is based in the EU.
+EU 261 covers all flights departing from airports in the EU.
+It also covers flights arriving in the EU if the airline originates in the EU.
 This includes airlines from EU countries as well as Iceland, Norway, and Switzerland.

 However, STP Airways isn’t a European airline.
-Consequently, they aren’t required to pay compensation if their flights operate outside of the European Union.
-This applies even to their flights to the European Union if they start outside the EU.
+Therefore, they are not obliged to pay compensation if their flights operate outside of the European Union.
+This is true even for their flights to the European Union if they start outside the EU.

 ItineraryCovered by EU 261